What are the most spectacular roads in Canada?

 The Cleaver is a high mountain peak at an elevation of 2.262m (7,421ft) above sea level, located in the province of British Columbia, Canada.
 It’s one of the highest roads in the country.

-Greenstone Mountain is a high mountain peak at an elevation of 1,798m (5,898ft) above sea level, located in the Canadian province of British Columbia.
+Whistler Mountain is a high mountain peak at an elevation of 2,175 m (7,135 ft) above sea level, located in British Columbia, in Canada.
+It’s one of the highest roads in the country.